KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 know if you encounter any issue with a given UI object).

-Thus, given a container which will hold the collection, we need to defined a nested repeater which will be used to instantiate all view element associated to each model of the collection.
+Thus, given a container which will hold the collection, we need to defined a nested repeater which will be used to instantiate all children view elements associated to each model of the collection.
 The nested repeater element depends of the nature of the container.
 The table in the current documentation is quite accurate though still a bit incomplete.
-In practice, it is possible to use `ScrollView` and in fact, any other `View` (or component extending `View`) and then use any UI component that extends `View` as a repeater.
+In practice, it is possible to use `ScrollView` and in fact, any other `View` (or component extending `View`) as a container and then use any UI component that extends `View` as a repeater (`ImageView` for instance).

 ### Global Instance

-Similarly to models, you may use a `Collection` markup tag to make you're creating a global instance of an existing colection (the name you supply should exist within your `models` folder).
+In the same manner as for models you may use a `Collection` markup tag to create a global collection instance of an existing model (the name you supply should exist within your `models` folder).
 The instance is stored under `Alloy.Collections` meaning that, the same instance will be used between several controllers.

 {% highlight xml %}
 <Alloy>